Collaborative Data Sharing of Non-Human Primate (NHP) Research Reveals Increased Fetal Loss During Zika Virus (ZIKV) Infection

 3Adams Waldorf KM, Stencel-Baerenwald JE, Kapur RP, Studholme C, Boldenow E, Vornhagen J, et al. Fetal brain lesions after subcutaneous inoculation of Zika virus in a pregnant nonhuman primate.
 Nature Medicine.
 2016;22(11):1256–1259.

 4Carroll T, Lo M, Lanteri M, Dutra J, Zarbock K, Silveira P, et al. Zika virus preferentially replicates in the female reproductive tract after vaginal inoculation of rhesus macaques.
-PLoS Pathogens.
+PLOS Pathogens.
 2017;13(7): e1006537.

 5Bowen JR, Quicke KM, Maddur MS, O'Neal JT, McDonald CE, Fedorova NB, et al. Zika virus antagonizes type I interferon responses during infection of human dendritic cells.
-PLoS Pathogens.
+PLOS Pathogens.
 2017;13(2):e1006164.

 6Hirsch AJ, Roberts VHJ, Grigsby PL, Haese N, Schabel MC, Wang X, et al. Zika virus infection in pregnant rhesus macaques causes placental dysfunction and immunopathology.
 Nature Communications.
 2018;19(1):263.